opendatahub-io/odh-dashboard/docs/architecture.md

 ![Overview](./meta/arch-overview.png)

-There are 5 kinds of calls, split into two types, that are made from the client today.
-The difference in these two types is one takes your request and does it on your behalf and the other does it as you.

 > **OpenShift OAuth Proxy** is not part of the Dashboard (see [Dashboard Deployment `containers`](https://github.com/opendatahub-io/odh-dashboard/blob/main/manifests/base/deployment.yaml)) but useful to understand its role.
 See [OpenShift OAuth Proxy repo](https://github.com/openshift/oauth-proxy) for more information.
 It is typically in the containers of all services we talk to from the proxy API, as well as the Dashboard itself when the client calls the NodeJS server (in the pod).

+The main focus point here is that there are 5 kinds of calls from the client.
+These are split into two different types.
+The difference in these two types is one takes your request and does it on your behalf (via the service account), and the other does it as you (through direct calls with your bearer token).

 ### Custom Business Logic Backend